The Murder on the Links: Japanese adaptation

 The second night of Meitantei Akafuji Takashi (a two-night release in December 2005) was an adaptation of The Murder on the Links.
 The first night had adapted The A.B.C.
 Murders.
 The show starred Shirō Itō as Takashi Akafuji, who represents the character of Poirot.

 French adaptation

 The seventh episode of the second season of the French television series Les Petits Meurtres d'Agatha Christie was an adaptation of this novel.
 It aired in 2014.

 Graphic novel

 The Murder on the Links was released by HarperCollins as a graphic novel adaptation on 16 July 2007, adapted by François Rivière and illustrated by Marc Piskic (ISBN 0-00-725057-6).
-This was translated from the edition first published in France by Emmanuel Proust éditions in 2003, and then translated to English, published by Harper Collins in 2007.
+This was translated from the edition first published in France by Emmanuel Proust éditions in 2003, and then translated to English, published by HarperCollins in 2007.